verhas/jamal/README.md

 * use custom-made macros.

-Jamal processing can be started
+You can start Jamal processing

 * from the command line,